redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

 3. Install instack-undercloud
         sudo yum -y install instack-undercloud

 4. Create and edit your answers file.
 The descriptions of the parameters that can be set are in the sample answers file.
+Choose the file that matches your environment
         # Answers file must exist in home directory for now
+        BAREMETAL
         # Use the baremetal answers file
         cp /usr/share/doc/instack-undercloud/instack-baremetal.answers.sample ~/instack.answers

+        VIRTUAL ENVIRONMENTS
+        # Use  the  virt sample answers file
+        cp /usr/share/doc/instack-undercloud/instack-virt.answers.sample ~/instack.answers

         # Perform any answer file edits.
         The values in the answer file should be suitable for your environment.
         In particular, check that  the  LOCAL_INTERFACE setting matches the Network Interface on the undercloud used to handle PXE boots.